This post contains affiliate links

 (Although I haven't signed up for it yet, you might consider getting a Plenti card if you shop Macy's often.
 See more info here.
 Imagine how good you'd feel stacking a coupon discount on something already on sale, getting cashback via a rebate site, cashback via your credit card, free shipping, and points on your Plenti card to redeem later.
 OH YEAH!)

 Example #2: JCPenney purchase.
-I was also on the look out recently for a trendy vest and came across this white crochet vest on JCPenney.com, on sale for $25.99 (orig. $42).
+I was also on the look out recently for a trendy vest and came a white crochet vest on JCPenney.com, on sale for $25.99 (orig. $42).
 I used a 25% off coupon they were promoting for another $6.25 off and activated Ebates for 15% cashback—another $2.81 in savings.
 Using my 1% cashback credit card I paid $18.55, saving $23.45 (56%) total.
 I also got free shipping by shipping it to store.

 Here is a snapshot of my browser when I visited JCPenney online at the time of this post.
 And below below it are the checklist items you would use to get the best discount on clothes on that day.